restlet/restlet.github.io/features.md

 # A Complete Web Server
 Restlet Framework is not only a framework for building APIs but also for running them.
 Its built-in web server provides:
 - Automated content negotiation based on client preferences.
-- Encoding and decoding service that transparently compresses or uncompresses representations exchanged.
+- Encoding and decoding service that transparently compresses or uncompresses the representations exchanged.
 - Log service to write all accesses to applications in a standard fully customizable Web log file following the [W3C Extended Log File Format](http://www.w3.org/TR/WD-logfile.html).
-- Conditional requests automatically supported for resources.
+- Conditional requests are automatically supported for resources.
-- Partial requests automatically supported for resources to retrieve or update a range of a representation.
+- Partial requests are automatically supported for resources to retrieve or update a range of a representation.
 - Static file serving, like the Apache HTTP Server, with metadata association based on file extensions and URI-based redirection.
 - Optional remote edition of local files served based on PUT and DELETE methods.